What is a Bullish Engulfing Pattern and how does it work?

 You want it to be far away so your trade has a greater profit potential (before selling pressure steps in).

 And how do you find such trading opportunities?
-After a strong momentum move into Support.
+After a strong momentum moves into Support.

 Here’s an example: